manuel-uberti/manuel-uberti.github.io/_posts/2019-12-23-helm-actions.md

 [default-directory](http://doc.endlessparentheses.com/Var/default-directory.html)
 is the obvious choice.

 Now I have to plug the actions into `helm-projects-history`.
-Since it doesn’t have a `keymap` to extend, I need another solution.
+Unfortunately, it doesn’t have a `keymap` to extend, so I need another solution.

 ``` emacs-lisp
 (defvar mu-helm-projects-history-map